Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/vector/map_value.rst

 ======

 Value
-   Standard Value input. (value refers to each vector in the set).
+   Standard Value input.
+(Value refers to each vector in the set.)

 Properties